keepthrifty/keepthrifty.github.io/_posts/2016-08-12-fifteen-lessons-first-seven-jobs.md

 We listed to NPR, debated politics, religion, and talked about anything and everything going on in the world.
 Despite the nature of the work, this was one of the most intellectually stimulating environments I had been in.

-{% assign tweet-text = "The people you work with can make a job significantly better" %}
+> Lesson 13: {% include tweet-link.html tweet-text="The people you work with can make a job significantly better" %}

-> Lesson 13: {% include tweet-link.html %}

 Then everyone left.